This is a legacy web site and some information may be out-of-date.

 Pension, Health Savings Account and other similar options.
 Any of these options

 - For small businesses...
 Immediately deduct up to $500,000 for the cost of certain types when it was first introduced.
-The maximum allowed write-off was reduced to tax benefit is magnified when you finance a purchase and have not actually yet made cash payments.
+The maximum allowed write-off was scheduled to be reduced to tax benefit is magnified when you finance a purchase and have not actually yet made cash payments.
 The IRS rules are commonly discussed under the term "Section

 - For employees...
 Receive tax-free reimbursement of out-of-pocket health care expenses.
 Use a Health Savings Account (HSA) if you are self-employed or